rohitshe/TestXenkoRepository/manual/particles/particles-reference/particles-reference-materials/index.md

 ### UV Coords - Scrolling

-The scrolling animation defines a starting rectangle for the billboard or quad, which moves across the texture to its end position, creating the effect that the pattern is scrolling or scaling across the quad's surface.
+The scrolling animation defines a starting rectangle for the billboard or quad, which moves across the texture to its end position.
+This creates a scrolling or a scaling effect of the texture across the quad's surface.

 The texture coordinates can go below 0 or above 1.
 How is the texture sampled depends on the addressing mode defined in the [Material Colors](../../../graphics/graphics-reference/materials-reference/material-colors.md).
 Refer to the [Texture Addressing Modes](http://tinyurl.com/TextureAddressingModes) for a more detailed information.